data-integrations/database-plugins/oracle-plugin/docs/Oracle-batchsink.md

 **Role** Login role of the user when connecting to the database.
 For eg, NORMAL, SYSDBA, SYSOPER, etc.

+**Transaction Isolation Level** The transaction isolation level of the databse connection
+- TRANSACTION_READ_COMMITTED: No dirty reads.
+Non-repeatable reads and phantom reads are possible.
+- TRANSACTION_SERIALIZABLE (default): No dirty reads.
+Non-repeatable and phantom reads are prevented.
+- Note: If the user role selected is SYSDBA or SYSOPER, the plugin will default to TRANSACTION_READ_COMMITTED to prevent ORA-08178 errors

 **Connection Type** Whether to use an SID or Service Name when connecting to the database.

 **SID/Service Name/TNS Connect Descriptor:** Oracle connection point (Database name, Service name, or a TNS Connect Descriptor).
 When using TNS, place